Muhtasim-Rasheed/crust-engine/docs/crust-language.md

 ### Inline Statements

 Inline statements are single-line statements that perform a specific action.
 They can be used to assign values, call functions, or import files.
-There are 5 inline statements in Crust:
+There are 6 inline statements in Crust:

 - `variable = value`: Assigns a value to a variable.
 Example: `x = 42`.
 Variables can change their datatype at any time.
 - `global variable = value`: Assigns a value to a global variable.
 Global variables can be accessed from any sprite.
 Example: `global score = 0`
 - `nop`: Does absolutely nothing.
+- `assert condition`: Checks if the condition is true, and if not, it throws an error.
+Example: `assert x > 0`
 - `function_name(arguments)`: Calls a function or a closure with the given arguments.
 Example: `goto("mouse")`
 - `import "file.crst"`: Imports a Crust file.
 The file can contain functions and variables.
 Import statements are defined at the head of the program.
 Example: `import "utils.crst"`